 Self-study: Studying on your own requires following a schedule that is well orchestrated.
 This generally works well for students who are extremely punctual and self motivated, with the dedication to follow a plan consistently and overcome the arduousness of the GRE.

-Coaching Centres: Mostly students prefer studying with coaching centres to get the required mentoring and guidance that will speed up and streamline their learning.
-Experienced faculty, and the technological support at good coaching centers can go a long way in achieving your target score.
+Coaching Centres: Mostly students prefer studying with GRE coaching centres to get the required mentoring and guidance that will speed up and streamline their learning.
+Experienced faculty, and the technological support at good GRE coaching centers can go a long way in achieving your target score.

 The amount of time that you would need to spend studying for the GRE varies from a mere 5-6 hours per week to 2-3 hours a day.
 This is based on your aptitude for each section (Verbal, Math and Writing), your target score, as well as your application timeline.
 Preparing and testing for the GRE is part of a larger aim towards graduate study, and it is important to keep your application goals in mind while prepping for the exam.